 Wash the rice thoroughly and set aside to soak for at least one hour or up to 6 hours.

 Drain the rice in a colander and set aside while you prepare the pan.

-Melt 2 tablespoons ghee in a non-stick pot over low heat.
-In a small bowl, mix 1 cup of the lightly cooked rice with 1 tablespoon of saffron-water mixture, gently mix and spread evenly in the bottom of the pot.
-This will be the crispy rice referred to as Tah-dig.
+In a small bowl, mix 1 cup of the lightly cooked rice with the saffron-water mixture, gently mix, and spread evenly in the bottom of the pot.
+This will be the crispy rice referred to as Tahdig.

 Pour the remainder of the rinsed rice to the pot and lightly fluff with a fork.
-Cut up the remaining 2 tablespoons ghee into pieces and evenly spread over the top of the rice.
+Drizzle the remaining 2 tablespoons of oil over the top of the rice.

-Allow the rice to steam over a medium-low to medium heat for 45 minutes.
+Allow the rice to steam over medium-low heat for 45 minutes.

 Cautiously and swiftly invert the rice out of the pot onto a large serving platter and serve immediately.